1afa/php-md5-streamfilter/README.md

 It was forked from code in the [SambaDAV repository] (https://github.com/1afa/sambadav/blob/master/src/include/streamfilter.md5.php), where it was licensed under the GNU Affero GPL version 3.
-This software is not actively maintained.
-It should do what it is supposed to do.
-Feel free to fork and improve on it.

 ## Usage example